CAMERATA IRELAND ACADEMY In Association With RANDOX

 After completing the masterclass component of the course, our tutors and external adjudicators will select three participants who will be invited to record a concerto (from the Classical period) with the orchestra of Camerata Ireland.

-The final concert will then be broadcast via our Clandeboye At Home platform later in 2021.
+The final concert will then be broadcast via our Clandeboye At Home platform later.

 In addition to this unique recording opportunity, bursaries and prizes may be available for exceptional applicants.